syseleven/grav-docs-syseleven-stack/pages/03.Howtos/14.add-ptr-records/docs.en.md

 openstack network list
 ```

-Then assign the DNS zone to the network:
+Then associate the DNS zone with the network:

 ```shell
 openstack network set --dns-domain ptrhowto.example. <Network UUID>
 ```

-### Assign the DNS domain and DNS name to the port
+### Set the DNS domain and DNS name of the port

 Because we did not use the DNS integration when the server was created, we must update the DNS domain and DNS name for the preexisting network port of our server.
-For newly created servers this will happen automatically, once we assigned the dns domain to the network.
+For newly created servers this will happen automatically, once we associated the DNS domain with the network.

 First let's find the ID of the server we want to work with and the floating IP: